avantrec/avantrec.github.io/sonoplus/instantlibrary.md

 ## Step 3: Add your Instant Library to Sonos

 You can add your new NAS music library to Sonos using any of the Sonos mobile or desktop controllers.
-Add it as a network attached share using the following share name:
+Add it as a network attached (NAS) share using the following share name:

 `\\sonoplus.local\sonoplus1`